 Whatever the size of the company, it is possible to put into place practical and simple initiatives.
 From an organisational point of view, managerial directions would encourage companies to be more open to remote working in such a way as to reconcile professional and private calendars with more flexibility, to establish a real right to disconnect so as to let employees switch off during holidays etc. HR departments can also call upon professionals to staff well-being workshops or to have experts come to teach how to have good posture at one’s desk.

 Practical daily habits should not be underestimated.
 For example, filling an open space with plants makes the environment seem calmer while literally bringing life to a space.
 It is also recommended to set up a break room so that employees can meet up, think of other things and relax.

 As a reminder, the Employment Code requires a minimum break time of 20 minutes for any daily work of at least 6 hours duration.
 Increasingly, companies are sensitive to the idea of well-being at work, especially as taking a moment of relaxation can boost productivity.
 In a cosy, zen atmosphere, anyone can relax even in the heart of a professional environment.
 To set up this break room, appropriate furniture will bring a real plus for establishing a moment of relaxation at work.
 Beyond calming decor, you should also choose comfortable seating.
-One such is a reclining chair which can in particular soothe the lumbar region, calm breathing and help with blood circulation.
+One such is a reclining chair which can in particular soothe the lumbar region, calm breathing and help with blood circulation or an armchair for backache.
 Most time off work are actually linked to muscular-skeletal problems.
 So, appropriate relaxation furniture can be enough to improve well-being and maintain employees’ health.
 These simple steps are decisive when establishing pleasant working conditions.
 Beyond safety and security, quality of life for your employees is essential for creating a lasting team spirit within a company.